Empire ~ IntroductionHistorians

 he announced himself the first Roman emperor in 31BC and declined in 1453CE due

 to the fall of Constantinople.
-The heirs of Augustus, that is, Tiberius, Caligula
+The heirs of Augustus, that is, Tiberius,

-year Holland, (2017).
+68th year Holland, (2017).
 After the death of Emperor

-Nero in the 6th year, a war broke, where three
+Nero in the 6th year, a war broke, where three emperors fought

-factors that led to the rise as well as the collapsing of this great empire.
+that led to the rise as well as the collapsing of this great empire.

 that Contributed to the Growth of the Roman Empire